beclomethasone inhalation (cont.)

 What happens if I miss a dose (Qvar)?

 Use the medicine as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using beclomethasone inhalation (Qvar)?

-If you are also using a bronchodilator (a drug that opens the airways to improve breathing), use it first before using the beclomethasone inhaler.
+If you also use a bronchodilator (a drug that opens the airways to improve breathing), use it first before using the beclomethasone inhaler.
 This will allow more beclomethasone to reach your lungs.
 Bronchodilators include albuterol (Proventil, Ventolin), pirbuterol (Maxair), bitolterol (Tornalate), and others.

 Where can I get more information?

-Your pharmacist can provide more information about beclomethasone inhalation.
+Your pharmacist can provide more information about beclomethasone.

 Report Problems to the Food and Drug Administration